List of Hollyoaks characters introduced in 2012

 The following is a list of characters that first appeared or will appear in the British Channel 4 soap opera Hollyoaks in 2012, by order of first appearance.
 All characters are introduced by the series' producer, Emma Smithwick.
 The first character to be announced was Ally Gorman; soon followed by Phoebe Jackson.
 While interviewed by Inside Soap, Smithwick announced that she planned to introduce more characters to expand the Kane family.
-The first to arrive was Martha Kane; soon followed by Lacey Kane - while Amy Downham joined the serial playing the role of Jen Gilmore.
-Later introductions include "bad boy" character Walker and deaf teenager Dylan Shaw; while Maddie Morrison's father Ed and mother Elizabeth arrived.
+The first to arrive was Martha Kane; soon followed by Lacey Kane – while Amy Downham joined the serial playing the role of Jen Gilmore.
+Later introductions include "bad boy" character Simon Walker and deaf teenager Dylan Shaw; while Maddie Morrison's father Ed and mother Elizabeth arrived.
 June saw the arrival of Walt played by former EastEnders actor Cliff Parisi.
 Liam Gilmore (James Farrar) began appearing from August, while Oscar Osborne was born prematurely to Darren and Nancy Osborne in October.
 Maxine Minniver, played by Nikki Sanderson, began appearing in November, as did Patrick and Sienna Blake, played by Jeremy Sheffield and Anna Passey respectively, as well as Jim McGinn played by Dan Tetsell and Brendan and Cheryl Brady's father, Seamus shortly followed.